 Edinburgh Harbour is an island surrounded by water and is in a central location in Leith.
 It is intended that the site will house the two tallest buildings in Scotland, which will offer residential and office space.
 One hotel developer is interested in developing on this site and has specified that they would like a tram stop to be located at the premises.
 This will be a major factor in the decision to develop on this site and in Edinburgh.
-The hotel would be 30 stories high, five-star establishment and comprise 500 beds.
+The hotel is planned to become a five-star establishment with 30 stories and 500 beds.

 Major Event or Sports Facility.
 While not planned or proposed at present, there is potential for the location of a major sporting village facility, which could potentially be based to the east of Edinburgh Harbour.
 The location of the MTV award ceremony, which is occurring in November 2003 has been considered as a permanent event location, but discounted due to the proximity of residential units.
 To the east of Edinburgh Harbour consideration may be given for a purpose built sports village, which could ultimately link with a concert arena.
-These plans are embryonic at this stage, but such developments would be dependent on sufficient public transport links.
+These plans are embryonic at this stage, but such developments are dependent to some extent on sufficient public transport links.